ds300/redux-mobx-connect/README.md

 Doing it the bad way means you lose the reactivity goodness that MobX sets up for you, and state changes won't be propagated from store to component.

+## Advanced Usage

+Use `makeConnect` to create a project-specific version of connect so you don't need to specify the types of your store state and actions everywhere.

-Since it is built on MobX you can even use `@observable` and `@computed` properties in your connected components to manage component local state and memoize expensive derived state.
+Since redux-mobx-connect is built on MobX you can even use `@observable` and `@computed` properties in your connected components to manage component local state and memoize expensive derived state.
 No more reselect!

-This is brand new so will be beta for a short while.
+This is being used in production by [Futurice](https://futurice.com)

 ## License